U.S. Women's Soccer Team Sues U.S. Soccer For Gender Discrimination

 The issue of unequal pay has been a highly contentious matter in recent years, and the U.S. women's team has kept the pressure on U.S. Soccer.
 The women's team reached a new collective bargaining agreement with the federation in 2017.

-Four of the plaintiffs – Morgan, Lloyd, Rapinoe and Becky Sauerbrunn — filed a charge of discrimination with the Equal Employment Opportunity Commission in 2016, on behalf of themselves and similarly situated WNT players.
-But no progress was made, and last month the EEOC issued letters giving the four the right to sue.
+Four of the plaintiffs — Morgan, Lloyd, Rapinoe and Becky Sauerbrunn — filed a charge of discrimination with the Equal Employment Opportunity Commission in 2016, on behalf of themselves and similarly situated players.
+But no progress was made, and last month, the EEOC issued letters giving the four the right to sue.

 "Each of us is extremely proud to wear the United States jersey, and we also take seriously the responsibility that comes with that," Morgan said in a statement reported by The Associated Press.
 "We believe that fighting for gender equality in sports is a part of that responsibility.
 As players, we deserved to be paid equally for our work, regardless of our gender."